sampleXbro/axios-retryer/README.md

 -	`onCriticalRequestFailed` - Triggered when a critical request fails, as defined by blockingQueueThreshold in your RetryManagerOptions.
 -	`onRequestCancelled` - Triggered when a request is cancelled.
 Receives (requestId: string).
 - 	`onMetricsUpdated` - Triggered whenever metrics are updated.
 Receives (metrics: AxiosRetryerMetrics).
+- 	`onAllCriticalRequestsResolved` - Triggered when all critical requests resolved.
+- 	`onManualRetryProcessStarted` - Triggered when manual retry process begins.

 #### Hooks